frandreoli/bib_to_README/README.md

 # Example

 As an example, we use the code to import four entries (Bettles2016EnhancedArray, Shahmoon2017CooperativeArrays, Rui2020ALayer and Manzoni2018OptimizationArrays, in this order), from the file "example.bib".
-The format of these entries is the usual BibTeX format (the same automatic format provided, for example, by [Mendeley](https://www.mendeley.com/search/) reference manager), exemplified by:
+The format of these entries is the usual BibTeX format (the same automatic format provided, for example, by [Mendeley](https://www.mendeley.com/search/) reference manager).
+This can be exemplified by:

 ```BibTex
 @article{Bettles2016EnhancedArray,